 Ed Stephan <firstname.lastname@example.org>

-1939 saw the release of two influential westerners; Jesse James, followed by Stagecoach.
-Westerns were considered to be box office poison at the time, but these two movies were so well received that westerns were again profitable to release.
+This film and Stagecoach (1939) were both released in 1939 and became very influential westerns.
+That genre was considered to be box office poison at the time, but these two movies were so well received that westerns were again profitable to release.
 See more »

 See more »